sbates-idrc/c2lc-coding-environment/docs/adr/README.md

 as the starting point for our ADRs.

 ADRs should be submitted as pull requests against this repository, which add a new ADR to this directory.
-ADRs are named based on the order in which they are approved.
-For example, the first ADR approved is named `ADR001.md`, the second is `ADR002.md`.
-If more than one ADR is under review at a given time, the second to be approved should be renamed to use the next ADR number.
+ADRs are named based on the order in which they are created.
+For example, the first ADR created is named `ADR001.md`, the second is `ADR002.md`.
+The order in which they are approved is reflected by the time the file was merged.